3rd Literature and Cultural Studies Conference

 - How adaptation to other mediums, such as film, television, visual art, music, theatre, graphic novels, dance and video games, affect the content of the tales themselves, appreciation of the narrative or our interpretations of narrative meaning

-We invite proposals of 250 words for talks of up to 20 minutes in length, which should be emailed along with a short biography (around 100 words) to email@example.com.
+We invite proposals of 250 words for talks of up to 20 minutes in length, which should be emailed along with a short biography (around 100 words) to firstname.lastname@example.org.
 Please put the phrase “2020 Paper Submission” in your subject line.
 Proposals for panels for 60 minutes are also welcome.
 If you wish to submit a panel proposal, please include the line “2020 Panel Submission” in your subject line.
 And make sure you include the panel title/s and biographies of all your speakers in your abstract.
+Abstracts in Turkish are also welcome!

 Co-Organised by: ADİKAM (European Languages and Cultures Research & Application Centre) & the English Language and Literature Department of Ege University.